 The Gem-A Conference is always the highlight of our gemmological calendar!
 We love the opportunity it brings to learn about the latest research and developments in the gemstone industry, network with old and new friends and enjoy being in the company of fellow gem enthusiasts from across the world.

-If you didn’t manage to make it, we’ve put together a few of the highlights from this year’s event to fill you in on what you missed, and whet your appetite for Gem-A Conference 2020!
+If you didn’t manage to make it, we’ve put together a few of the highlights from this year’s event to fill you in on what you missed.

 On Saturday we kicked off our Conference at etc.venues, County Hall, London with a breakfast and welcome from Gem-A CEO Alan Hart before settling down to our first presentation of the weekend, where Charlton August spoke to us about the Namibian diamond mega-placer – which has produced 107 million carats of diamonds since 1908 – and the positive effects and prospects of diamond mining in the Namibian town of Oranjemund and beyond.